paimoooon/Shigure-Kira-Blender-Shader-Preset/README.md

 - Re-organize the nodetree since it's so messy.
 - ~~Make a shader for the metal part.~~
 - ~~Fix the specular and highlight.~~
-- Pull for her supply since I already have 90k+ crystals.

 ### Acknowledgement